6 Things Little Boys Learn That Contribute To Rape Culture

 1. Teach your boys about consent

 At a young age, children should be taught about consent.
-They need to learn that any form of affection isn’t mandatory, and that it requires consent.
+They need to learn that any form of affection isn’t mandatory and that it requires consent.
 This means that if they’re not comfortable with kissing or hugging someone, even if it’s a close relative, then they shouldn’t be forced to do so.

 It’s their body, and it’s their choice whether or not they want to show affection towards someone.
-Letting your son know about consent early on can really help guide them down the path of respectable and accepted behavior.
+Letting your son know about consent early on can really help guide them down the path of respectable and accepted behaviour.